ebrahimiesa6-cell/My-calculator/README.md

 # My-calculator
 My first Calculator
 Thank You Miss Douaa For Your Patience
-Powered by : T.Ibrahim Issagit.push
+Powered by : T.Ibrahim Issa